 UEFA distributions from participation in the UEFA Champions League include market pool payments recognised over the matches played and fixed amounts for participation in individual matches recognised when matches are played.
-Distributions relating to team performance represent variable consideration and are recognised using the most likely amount method based on management's estimate of where the men's first team will finish at the end of the season.

 Fines and penalties that are in relation to performance obligations and are not in respect of the purchase of a distinct good or service are treated as variable revenue.